DoctorKhan/The-Human-Experiment-Book/src/05_part_crime_scene/14_war_in_blood.md

-# Chapter 4: The Hybridization Crisis
+# Chapter 4: The War in the Blood

 With their ideological software installed and their control systems operational, **The Reges** faced a new challenge: how to maintain permanent dominance over a species that still carried the genetic potential for consciousness evolution.
 Their solution was as brilliant as it was devastating—they would create hybrid enforcers to serve as their permanent representatives on Earth.